-Virtual Locks
+Test using Virtual Locks

-The Integrator API allows for the creation of Virtual Locks, these are Locks that are not linked to a physical device but behave like one: they can receive open and close commands via the Unloc app.
+The Unloc API allows for the creation of Virtual Locks, these are Locks that are not linked to a physical device but behave like one: they can receive open and close commands via the Unloc app.

 A Virtual Lock is meant to be used for testing your implementation while developing.
-You will find them useful when you haven't decided on a Lock Vendor yet but want to start implementing a solution, or you don't have a physical Lock with you to test out, or simply when you need to have a specific amount of Locks available on your Lock Holder — when you want to test a pagination feature, for instance.
+You will find them useful when you haven't decided on a Lock Vendor yet but want to start implementing a solution, or you don't have a physical Lock with you to test out, or simply when you need to have a specific amount of Locks available on your Project — when you want to test a pagination feature, for instance.

 A Virtual Lock is always associated with a Vendor of type virtual